-Unlike some towns, Oak View isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Oak View are a mix of both white- and blue-collar jobs.
-Overall, Oak View is a town of professionals, service providers, and construction workers and builders.
-There are especially a lot of people living in Oak View who work in management occupations (10.43%), office and administrative support (9.31%), and healthcare (6.97%).
+Oak View is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Oak View is a town of professionals, construction workers and builders, and service providers.
+There are especially a lot of people living in Oak View who work in management occupations (9.45%), office and administrative support (9.10%), and sales jobs (8.40%).

 Also of interest is that Oak View has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Oak View citizens is a little higher than the average for US cities and towns: 24.20% of adults in Oak View have at least a bachelor's degree.
+The overall education level of Oak View is somewhat higher than in the average US city of 21.84%: 26.24% of adults 25 and older in the town have at least a bachelor's degree.

+Oak View is an extremely ethnically-diverse town.
 The people who call Oak View home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oak View residents report their race to be White, followed by Native American.
 Oak View also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.04% of the town’s residents.
-Important ancestries of people in Oak View include Irish, English, Scottish, and Polish.
+People of Hispanic or Latino origin account for 30.28% of the town’s residents.
+Important ancestries of people in Oak View include Irish, English, Scottish, and Italian.

 The most common language spoken in Oak View is English.
 Other important languages spoken here include Spanish and French.